redien/reuse-lang/README.md

 #### MacOS

-The Reuse compiler is distributed with Homebrew.
+The Reuse compiler is distributed using a Homebrew tap.
 Use the terminal to install using:

 ```
 brew tap redien/reuse